Design Rules

 Since: PHPMD 1.1.0

-A class with to many dependencies has negative impacts on several quality aspects of a class.
-This includes quality criterias like stability, maintainability and understandability
+A class with too many dependencies has negative impacts on several quality aspects of a class.
+This includes quality criteria like stability, maintainability and understandability

 class Foo {